HomeCommentaryHindus celebrate International Yoga Day, June 21

 Himani Agrawal

-Himani Agrawal is the president of the Spokane Hindu Temple and Cultural Center.
+Himani Agrawal is the former president of the Spokane Hindu Temple and Cultural Center.
 She has a master's degree in Business Administration from India.
 She is well traveled and has lived on three different continents.
 Through her travels and personal experiences, she has developed understanding and respect for different faiths.
 She believes that communities strengthen when they share each other’s culture.

 0 0 votes